wbamberg/idl-reference/docs/mozIStorageBaseStatement.md

 Creates a new mozIStorageBindingParamsArray that can be used to bind
 multiple sets of data to a statement with bindParameters.

-@return a mozIStorageBindingParamsArray that multiple sets of parameters
-        can be bound to.

 @note This is only useful for statements being used asynchronously.